 What you can do

-When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
-If you have past medical reports, MRI scans or CT scans that might relate to your problem, bring them to your appointment.
+When you make the appointment, ask if there's anything you need to do in advance.
+If you have past medical reports, MRI scans or CT scans that might relate to your condition, bring them to your appointment.

-Take a family member or friend to your appointment, if possible, to help you remember the information you'll be given.
+Take a family member or friend to your appointment, if possible, to help you remember the information you receive.

 Make a list of: